Skydive to embrace your urge to fly too close to the Sun

 Skydiving: Skydive: Jump into the sky

-It’s now or never | © nypost.com
+It’s now or never | nypost.com

 The Jump

 Serious sensory overload immediately settles in.
 Oh #&$%!
 I am free falling in the middle of the sky.
 There is absolutely nothing supporting me from the sides, above, or below.
 We keep gaining tremendous amounts of speed.
 My ears start popping.
-I think to myself, “How long have I been up here?”
+“How long have I been up here?”
 My brain is unable to process everything that is going on.
 And then I start shouting at the top of my lungs “This is f*%*&^$ incredible!
 Awwweesommme!
 Woo-hoooo!
 Yeah!!
 Hell yeahhhh!!!”

 I remember to twirl my finger – the signal for the instructor to spin us.
 And around and around we go – the revolutions become more and more out of control.
 I have no idea what axis I am spinning about.
-Although I don’t usually get dizzy, I can’t decide whether I want to keep spinning or whether the spinning feels completely insane.
+Although I don’t usually get dizzy, I can’t decide whether to keep spinning or if the spinning feels completely insane.
 I have no idea of how much time has passed – this probably has all transpired in a matter of seconds.
 With head tilted high, I can see the entire valley floor and Lake Elsinore in the distance.
 I really feel as if I am soaring through the air like a bird.

 Skydiving: Skydive: Bend your knees while landing

-Sticking the landing | © commons.wikimedia.org
+Sticking the landing | commons.wikimedia.org

 Terra Firma